-For these purposes, gender identity means: ‘the gender related identity, appearance or mannerisms or other gender related characteristics of a person, with or without regard to the person’s designated sex at birth.’
+In the ACT it is against the law for someone to discriminate against you because of your gender identity, including appearance or mannerisms or other gender related characteristics of a person, with or without regard to the person’s designated sex at birth.

 April, a transgender woman, was shopping for clothes in a boutique.
 She was told by the shop assistant that she was not allowed to use the change rooms to try on the clothes because it was a “women’s only space” and that she would just have to buy them without checking that they would fit.
 She was also told the shop would be unlikely to accept a return in the event that the clothes didn’t fit as “they would be used”.

 Sean was born biologically female and transitioned to male six months ago.
 When he went to see a physiotherapist for an injury he sustained playing football, he was refused service because the physiotherapist said she “felt uncomfortable” treating Sean.

 Meredith identifies as female.
 Her colleagues continually refer to her directly as ‘Sir’ and she repeatedly overhears comments from colleagues about herself using male pronouns such as ‘he’ and ‘him’.
 Meredith has asked people to address her appropriately but most make no effort to use suitable pronouns.